Robert-van-Engelen/Forth850/README.md

 ### (:)
 _-- ; R: -- ip_
-call colon definition
+call colon definition;
 runtime of the : compile-only word

 ### (;)
 _-- ; R: ip --_
-return to caller from colon definition runtime of the ; compile-only word
+return to caller from colon definition;
+runtime of the ; compile-only word

 ### (EXIT)
 _-- ; R: ip --_
-return to caller from colon definition runtime of the EXIT compile-only word
+return to caller from colon definition;
+runtime of the EXIT compile-only word

 ### (;CODE)
 _-- ; R: ip --_
-set LASTXT cfa to ip and return from colon definition a runtime word compiled by the DOES> compile-only word
+set LASTXT cfa to ip and return from colon definition;
+a runtime word compiled by the DOES> compile-only word

 ### (DOES)
 _addr -- addr ; R: -- ip_
-calls the DOES> definition with pfa addr a runtime word compiled by the DOES> compile-only word: call (DOES)
+calls the DOES> definition with pfa addr;
+a runtime word compiled by the DOES> compile-only word: call (DOES)

 ### (VAR)
 _-- addr_
-leave parameter field address (pfa) of variable runtime word of a VARIABLE: call (VAR)
+leave parameter field address (pfa) of variable;
+runtime word of a VARIABLE: call (VAR)

 ### (VAL)
 _-- x_
-fetch value
+fetch value;
 runtime word of a VALUE: call (VAL)

 ### (2VAL)
 _-- dx_
-fetch double value
+fetch double value;
 runtime word of a 2VALUE: call (2VAL)

 ### (CON)
 _-- x_
-fetch constant
+fetch constant;
 runtime word of a CONSTANT: call (CON)

 ### (2CON)
 _-- x_
-fetch double constant
+fetch double constant;
 runtime word of a 2CONSTANT: call (2CON)

 ### (DEF)
 _--_
-execute deferred word
+execute deferred word;
 runtime word of a DEFER: call (DEF)

 ### (LIT)